Top Mindfulness Tips for your best 2019

 An expert’s guide to wellness and relaxation

-With the ever-demanding nature of life, making time to ensure you remain centred and relaxed is no easy feat.
-Luckily, life coach and wellness expert Suki Bains from Fit Squad DXB and sukibainswellness.com has some easy to follow tips…
+With the ever-demanding nature of life in Dubai, making time to ensure you remain centred and relaxed is no easy feat.
+Luckily, life coach and wellness expert Suki Bains from Dubai-based Fit Squad DXB has some easy to follow tips…

 The first step when focusing on your wellbeing is to identify what exactly is stressing you out.
 Then you can work to reduce this, or eliminate it entirely.
 Making sure you look after yourself in these stressful periods is vital.
 Creating some ‘you time’, whether that be meditating, fitness or socialising, along with eating a balanced diet rich with nutrients and ensuring that you get enough sleep, are absolutely key.
 Sleep is a vital indicator of our overall health and wellbeing.
 Try and get at least seven or eight hours per night.
 Before bed take a bath and try out one of Aveda’s massage oils.

 Now is the perfect time for a fresh start.
 ‘New Year, New You’ — it just goes hand-in-hand.
 When everyone is choosing something to change, or challenge themselves, it makes sense for you to jump on the bus, too.
 It is much easier when you are surrounded by people on the same mission, you can do it together.
 The key is to stick to the goals you set yourself at the beginning of the year and you can do this with more specific goals, measurement, patience and accountability.